-Trainer, stuntman and cirque performer Brennan Mejia is generally skeptical of protein powders and aims to hit most of his macros through food rather than supplements.
-“Since supplements are not typically regulated by the FDA, I’m always hesitant to rely on them too heavily,” he says.
-However, when he needs to hit his protein goal for the day and food hasn’t gotten it done, Mejia turns to MFL Muscle Isolate.
+Sometime Power Ranger Brennan Mejia is generally skeptical of protein powders and aims to hit most of his macros through food rather than supplements.
+“Since supplements are not typically regulated by the FDA, I’m always hesitant to rely on them too heavily,” he explains.
+However, when he needs a boost to hit his protein goal for the day, Mejia turns to MFL Muscle Isolate.

-Joshua Habeck is a longtime trainer at Root 18 Crossfit who keeps his protein fix simple: “I’ve stuck with Optimum Nutrition Gold Standard Whey Protein for about four years now.
-It’s the product I recommend to most of my clients.”
-The reason is simple: the price.
-“They provide a high-quality product at a relatively low price, which is pretty huge for me at the rate I go through the stuff.”
+Joshua Habeck is a longtime trainer at Root 18 Crossfit who keeps his protein fix simple.
+“I’ve stuck with Optimum Nutrition Gold Standard 100% Whey for years now," he says.
+"It’s the product I recommend to most of my clients.
+It's a high-quality product at a relatively low price, which is pretty huge for me at the rate I go through the stuff.”

 Editor’s note: We’ve been using this stuff lately with our signature recipe, blending six ounces of iced coffee, a chopped-up frozen banana, a scoop of powder and a scoop or two of powdered peanut butter.
 It’s pretty tasty.

-Vegan fitness buffs will appreciate trainer Ryan Foray’s powder of choice.
-A powerlifting and strength training specialist, Foray is picky about his protein.
-He believes a lot of products are more filler than substance, but his surefire go-to is PlantFusion’s Complete Protein.
+Vegan fitness buffs will appreciate Ryan Foray’s powder of choice.
+An American Family Fitness trainer and USPA powerlifting coach, Foray is picky about his protein.
+He believes a lot of products are more filler than substance, but his surefire winner is PlantFusion’s Complete Protein.
 The protein is plant-based, vegan and non-GMO, which helps him recover well.

 Editor’s note: We’ve been testing PlantFusion’s Peptide Protein as well and are pretty impressed.
 It’s worth pointing out that it blends up pretty thick.
 If you like your shake closer to a Frosty than a glass of chocolate milk, you’ll be stoked.

-Dominick Popolo is a bodybuilding trainer who needs a protein that will help build as much lean muscle as possible without making him put on unnecessary weight.
+Dominick Popolo is a bodybuilding trainer who needs protein that will help build as much lean muscle as possible without making him put on unnecessary weight.
 He’s also been vegan for the past year or so.
-Consequently, Popolo sticks with Vega Organic All-In-One Shake, preferably the French Vanilla flavor.
+Consequently, Popolo favors the Vega Organic All-In-One Shake, preferably the French Vanilla flavor.